Health Insurance

 Payments at PPO

 Payments include a monthly premium depending on the policy; the deductible amount is higher if you see an out-of-network doctor.
-You may also incur additional costs if the out-of-network doctors charge more than in your area.
+You may also incur additional costs if the out-of-network doctors charge more than the Usual, Customary, and Reasonable (UCR) rate in your area.
+The U.S. Department of Labor’s Employee Benefits Security Administration (EBSA) provides guidance on understanding your plan’s cost-sharing obligations.

 Paper Work Involved